Whatever mood you’re in, there’s a trail for you here in Nature’s Place to Play.

 Try them all.
 Explore by foot, bicycle, horseback, ATV or kayak.
 Let a beautiful day sweep you away for an outdoor adventure, whatever your pace.

 Not only are there dozens of marked paths through our parks and conservation lands, some are also national assets.
 Discover a mystical cypress forest on our stretch of the National Scenic Florida Trail here in the Cypress Lakes Preserve.

 The Tom Varn Hiking and Jogging Trail, in the City of Brooksville’s Tom Varn Park, is a Florida National Recreation Trail.
 This 1.5 mile track meanders beneath a lush canopy of overhanging trees and along serene ponds, perfect for a refreshing stroll.

 Also designated a Florida National Recreation Trail is the Withlacoochee State Trail.
 At 46 miles long, Florida’s longest paved trail is a diverse journey through a state forest, waterways, small towns and farm land.
 Parallel to its paved counterpart is an equestrian trail.
 You can enjoy miles of vehicle-free travel on foot, bicycle or horseback.

 Would you like to combine a museum visit and downtown Brooksville lunch with a bike ride?
-Starting at the 1885 Train Depot Museum, pedal east four miles on the Good Neighbor Trail for a shady break.
-Planned for completion in 2018 is a paved 10-mile connection to the Withlacoochee State Trail, part of Florida’s planned Coast-to-Coast Connector.
+Starting at the 1885 Train Depot Museum, pedal east 10 miles on the Good Neighbor Trail for a shady break.
+Recently completed, the trail is now a paved connection to the Withlacoochee State Trail, part of Florida’s planned Coast-to-Coast Connector.

 Running parallel to the Suncoast Parkway a few miles to the west is the 42 mile long Suncoast Trail, another award-winning paved trail for bicyclists and others.